farkinga/copypasta/ontario-thermostat.md

 - feeling comfortable, cool; better than it feels outdoors
 - your life's schedule: wake, sleep, home, away

+Every situation is different and these will all vary on an individual basis.
-Given those considerations, use the following schedule as a template for finding your own optimal schedule:
+Given those considerations, use the following schedule as a starting template for finding your own optimal schedule:

 ### 12am: 73 F; 23 C

 We start the day by targeting a comfortable temperature.
 Since it's midnight, the electricity prices are at their lowest - and it's affordable to cool the home to this temperature.
-Also, since the night is when the outdoor temperatures are lowest, the least energy is required to reach the target indoor temperature because, compared to the outside, the temperature difference is at its lowest.
+Also, since night is when outdoor temperatures are lowest, the least energy is required to reach the target indoor temperature because the temperature difference is at its lowest, compared to the outside.

 This is a good time of day to drop the temperature in the home substantially because we are usually sleeping.
 Whenever the temperature falls so much, we perceive the dramatic drop as being cold - not just cool - and it can actually be uncomfortable to sit with the AC blowing on you for hours at a time.